AD51 Use of Outdoor Areas for Expressive Activities

 A university is inherently a marketplace of ideas, and Penn State encourages and protects the rights of members of the University community to express divergent viewpoints and opinions on matters of concern.
-At the same time, the University expects that persons engaging in expressive activity will demonstrate civility, concern for the safety of persons and property, respect for University activities and for those who may disagree with their message, and will comply with University rules.
+At the same time, the University encourages persons engaging in expressive activity to demonstrate civility, concern for the safety of persons and property, and respect for University activities and for those who may disagree with their message.
+All persons engaging in expressive activity on University property must comply with University policies.
 The purpose of this policy is to provide for expressive activity to be conducted on the grounds of the University in a manner consistent with these principles.

 This policy is applicable to University students, faculty, staff and others who wish to engage in speaking, literature distribution, poster or sign displays, petitioning and similar non commercial activities (generally referred to as expressive activity) at outdoor locations on University property.
 Use of University buildings and indoor facilities is addressed in other University policies.
 University grounds and buildings are reserved for use by students, faculty and staff, except as otherwise permitted by policies of the University.
 Questions concerning this policy should be directed to the Event Management Office, 125D HUB-Robeson Center.

 Based upon careful study, the following areas of the University Park Campus have been designated as areas suitable for expressive activity: